Schraiber/PGLS_GWAS/README.md

 The code here can be used to reproduce the figures found in the above manuscript.

+## Data download
+Data required to reproduce published figures can be found at https://doi.org/10.5281/zenodo.13774370.
+Unzip the file into the top level directory of this repository and the jupyter notebooks should work.

 ## Figure 2B-C
 Code is found in cells 5--9 of `phylogeny_simulations.ipynb`, which contain code to both perform Brownian motion simulations and inferences, as well as generate the figures.